 Dr. Latimer has over twenty years of experience in the research and treatment of spasticity.
 Our office is dedicated to helping you improve your ability to function normally without being restricted by your condition.

 There are several different treatment options for spasticity.
 Medication can be used to relax tense or stiff muscles.
+You’ll be able to find more in depth tips is europa casino legal in south africa.
 Other patients may benefit from local injections to the spastic muscles to stop spasms.
 Neurosurgery or orthopedic surgery may also be options for more severe cases.

 Other non-medical treatments for spasticity include physical therapy and placing a splint, cast, or brace on the affected arm or leg.
 Physical therapy involves a series of stretching and daily exercises that are aimed at stopping contracture and decreasing spasticity.
 Placing a brace on the affected area can help to improve your flexibility and range of motion.